Program-Specific Requirements

 2024-2025 POLS Field Placement & Project

 Each POLS student will identify and work with an organization for approximately 150 hours over the Winter and Spring quarters.
 Students' field projects will culminate in a defined “deliverable” by the end of the Spring quarter.
-The deliverable can be a research report, a policy paper, a business plan, a curriculum, or other output that effectively demonstrates accomplishment while also bringing tangible value to the site.
+The deliverable can be a research report, a policy paper, a curriculum, or other output that effectively demonstrates accomplishment while also bringing tangible value to the site.
 Students will present a synthetic summary of deliverables in a public presentation at the end of the academic year.

 2024-2025 POLS Course Requirements